 The Structured Products Law Review: Japan

 The Japanese structured products market has a long history and is still active, although no official statistics are available.
 For retail investors, running a search on EDINET,2 the Japanese equivalent to the US EDGAR, will find many derivatives-embedded securities linked to exposure to Nikkei Stock Average (Nikkei 225) and FX transactions.
-According to one publicly available source, the outstanding amount of Nikkei 225 linked public-offered bonds appeared to be over ¥1.7 trillion in November 2019.
+According to one publicly available source, the outstanding amount of Nikkei 225 linked public-offered bonds appeared to be around ¥900 billion in November 2020.
 Banks also offer structured deposits to retail customers.
 Further, on the institutional investor front, similar or more complex types of structured products linked to stock indices and FX transactions, such as power reverse dual bonds, reverse floater bonds and constant maturity swap bonds, are offered.

 The structured products described above are typically issued by foreign financial institutions (including foreign subsidiaries of Japanese financial institutions) pursuant to foreign laws and offered to investors in Japan.
 The structure of trust bonds established pursuant to Japanese law is also seen (as discussed further in Section II).
 Additionally, we understand that offshore vehicles are utilised to issue structured bonds.